 By Ken Zurski

-In January of 1933, a short story titled “The Reign of the Super-Man.” appeared in a science fiction fanzine created by two teenagers, Joe Shuster and Jerry Siegel.
+In January of 1933, a short story titled “The Reign of the Super-Man.” appeared in a science fiction fanzine created by two teenagers at the time, Joe Shuster and Jerry Siegel.

 The “Superman” or title character of their story was a bad guy with a bald head and telepathic powers.